-Telephone: (312) 996-8722 Email: theljac@uic.edu
+Telephone: (312) 996-5240

+Email: upp@uic.edu

-Director of Graduate Studies: Raffaella Nanetti
+Director of Graduate Studies: Curtis R. Winkle

 The College of Urban Planning and Public Affairs offers programs of professional study leading to the Master of Urban Planning and Policy (MUPP) degree and to the Doctor of Philosophy in Public Policy Analysis with a specialization in urban planning.
 The MUPP program is accredited by the Planning Accreditation Board of the American Institute of Certified Planners and the Association of Collegiate Schools of Planning.
-Students in the MUPP program generally choose one of three areas: urban development, health, or transportation.
-Students with special interests or career goals may, with faculty approval, pursue a program area of their own design.
+Students in the MUPP program generally choose one or two of five substantive specializations: community development, economic development, international development, physical planning or urban transportation.
+Students with special interests or career goals may, with faculty approval, pursue a program area of their own design such as health planning.